AFC North: 2020s

 The Cincinnati Bengals won the division for the second consecutive time in 2022.
 The 11–4 Bengals faced up against the 12–3 Buffalo Bills on January 2, 2023, however, Bills safety Damar Hamlin collapsed after a tackle on Tee Higgins.
 The game was suspended after the play.
 Days later, NFL commissioner Roger Goodell cancelled the game.
 By win percentage, the Bengals won the North again.
 After a victory against the Atlanta Falcons, the Baltimore Ravens clinched their playoff spot as well.
 On January 15, 2023, in the Super Wild Card Weekend, the #3 ranked Bengals played at home against the #6 Ravens.
 Bengals defeated Ravens by a score of 24–17 with the most notable play by Tyler Huntley failing a Quarterback Sneak at the Bengals 2-yard line.
 Huntley did not secure the football as Logan Wilson stripped and Huntley fumbled the ball and Sam Hubbard recovered the ball, running a 98-yard Scoop and Score to defeat the Ravens.
 This play was the longest fumble return touchdown in NFL playoff history.
 On January 22, the Bengals and the Bills rematched at the Bills' home stadium, Highmark Stadium.
 Despite the home field advantage and heavy snow conditions, the Bengals were able to upset the Bills, with a score of 27–10 after Bills quarterback Josh Allen was intercepted on the team's final offensive play by Cam Taylor-Britt.
 The Bengals then advanced to face against the Kansas City Chiefs for the AFC Championship for the second consecutive time.
 The Bengals would lose this time after a costly penalty allowed the Chiefs to hit a game winning field goal.
 This was the first ever back-to-back championship appearance in Bengals' history.

 The Baltimore Ravens won the division in 2023, as well as the #1 seed in the AFC.
 All 4 teams in the AFC North finished the 2023 regular season with winning records.
 2023 marked the first time since 1935 that each team within an entire division finished the regular season with a winning record.
 The Steelers became the first team in AFC and AFC North history to post 20 consecutive non-losing records.

 Baltimore won the division in 2024, with the Steelers also clinching a wildcard spot in the 2024–25 NFL playoffs.

+In 2025, the division came down to a Week 18 matchup between the 9–7 Steelers and the 8–8 Ravens in Pittsburgh.
+The Steelers narrowly won, 26–24, clinching their first division title since 2020 and eliminating the Ravens from playoff contention.